Quantum Computation of Scattering in Scalar Quantum Field Theories

 In this section we show that the operator $a_{\mathbf{x}}^\dag$ defined in \eq{axdag} is quasilocal, namely, it can be expanded in the form

 where $f(\mathbf{y}-\mathbf{x})$ and $g(\mathbf{y} - \mathbf{x})$ are each either zero or exponentially small for $| \mathbf{y} - \mathbf{x}| \gg 1/m_0$.
 This implies that the Hamiltonian $H_{\mathbf{\psi}}$ defined in \eq{hpsi} is quasilocal whenever $\psi$ has local support.
 Therefore simulating time evolution according to $H_{\psi}$ in order to create a wavepacket as in \sect{details} does not disturb previously created wavepackets provided they are well separated.
-Furthermore, the number of quantum gates needed to simulate $H_{\psi}$ scales only with the number of lattice sites in the support of $\psi$, rather than $\mathcal{V}$.
+Furthermore, the number of quantum gates needed to simulate $H_{\psi}$ scales only with the number of lattice sites in the support of $\psi$, rather than with $\mathcal{V}$.
+Similarly, the quasilocality of $a_{\mathbf{x}}^\dag$ allows us to show in \sect{measurement} that localized detectors can be simulated with complexity scaling with their volume rather than with $V$.

 By \eq{axdag} and \eq{a} one calculates

 where